isindir/sops-secrets-operator/docs/api_upgrade_example/README.md

 The test environment will be AWS KMS key and local [kind](https://kind.sigs.k8s.io/docs/user/quick-start/) cluster.

+## High level overview of the Upgrade

+CRD definition allows specifying multiple versions of Custom Resources managed by controller.
+Vanilla `SopsSecret` definition does not list multiple versions, so the idea is to gradually change and update CRD and CRs while the controller is not running and will not interfere.
+This in turn allows existing secrets to stay as is during upgrade and once upgrade finished - new version of controller will refresh the secrets.

 ## Create and prepare `kind` test cluster

 * Create cluster: